-Here I flip the script and present hotel advantages over Airbnb, why choose hotel instead of Airbnb, with some help from some hotel-loving friends.
+In this article I flip the script and present hotel advantages over Airbnb, why to choose a hotel instead of Airbnb, the benefits of going to a hotel—with some help from some hotel-loving friends.

 2. Hotel Reservation Process

 Most hotel reservations are immediate and binding, especially when booking directly with the supplier (hotel chain).
 Some Airbnb bookings are automatic but most (my estimate) still require sending a request to the owner, receiving approval, and then booking the property.
 I have read a very small percentage of Airbnb reviews where the reservation was made far in advance but cancelled by the owner within a month of the check in date.
 I certainly would not risk booking (or advise someone else to book) such a place.

 The hotel refund process is usually better than Airbnb refund policy.
 Most hotel reservations can be cancelled or altered up to the day of arrival or perhaps 24 hours prior but Airbnb users are usually locked into their itinerary once it is booked.
 Note however that several times I have cancelled Airbnb stays in advance (within the appropriate guidelines) and received a full refund.

 See also our article Finding Ritz-Carlton Discounts For Future Luxury Hotel Stays

 When on my beloved road trips, I rarely have a predetermined destination for the end of the day.
 I set off in the morning, spend hours exploring, and find a place to sleep when my adventure meter is empty.
 In other words, I often book last minute lodging.